Create a Survey in less than 60 seconds!

 (c) Interactive packaging technology

 Using augmented reality on the product packaging enhances customer experience and also strengthens customer relationships.
 Using AR can either show the means of using the product in multiple ways or provide more in-depth information related to the product.
-For example, the packaging of Heinz ketchup.
+For instance, the packaging of Heinz ketchup.
 The pack uses AR to give the buyer numerous recipes where the Heinz product is usable.
-This interactive recipe demonstration does enhance the customer experience.
+This interactive recipe demonstration improves the Cx

-2. Use of AR in sale or point of purchase to improve customer satisfaction:
+2. Use of AR in sales or point of purchase to improve customer satisfaction:

-Point of purchase is when the shoppers make a check out by making the payment for the purchased product.
+The point of purchase is when the shoppers make a check out by making the payment for the purchased product.
 It takes place both online and offline.
-There are moments when even during this POP, the buyers abandon their cart product and discontinue or shift their shopping.
-To avoid such unwanted experience, sellers use AR to keep their buyers entirely focussed and engaged in processing their purchase.
-Here are few ways and examples to clarify the same.
+There are moments when, even during this POP, the buyers abandon their cart product and discontinue or shift their shopping.
+To avoid such unwanted experiences, sellers use AR to keep their buyers focused and engaged in processing their purchases.
+Here are a few ways and examples to clarify the same.

-The try before you buy experience as offered by augmented reality technology is doing wonders for the beauty industry.
-Every woman who loves makeup also loves to try the opportunity of experiencing its application before making the final purchase.
+The try-before-you-buy experience, as offered by augmented reality technology, is doing wonders for the beauty industry.
+Every woman who loves makeup also loves to try the opportunity to experience its application before making the final purchase.
 For example, the Sephora Virtual Artist AR app allows its consumers to virtually “try on” their makeup choice.

 (b) AR offers the virtual dressing rooms